vankatwijk/vankatwijk/using-git-with-ssh-key.md

 https://www.toolsqa.com/git/clone-repository-using-ssh/
 ```

-# if the above sites done exist here is the relivant informaiton
+# if the above sites don't exist here is the relivant informaiton

 ### Step 1: Check for existing SSH keys
 ```